What is Maths Ability?

 - Recalling previous concepts and generalizations.

 rs11743006 is an SNP in the SPOCK1 gene.
-People with the minor allele, the A allele, are found to have lower mathematical ability.
+People with the minor allele, the A allele, are found to have lower mathematical abilities.

 Non-Genetic Factors That Influence Maths Ability

-People with dyslexia, ADHD (Attention Deficit Hyperactivity Disorder) find it harder to learn maths and solve maths problems.
+People with dyslexia and ADHD (Attention Deficit Hyperactivity Disorder) find it harder to learn and solve math problems.

 People with Alzheimer's also find it difficult to perform simple mathematical calculations as their condition worsens.